-SCons construction environments have a MergeFlags method that merges a dictionary of values into the construction environment.
-MergeFlags treats each value in the dictionary as a list of options such as one might pass to a command (such as a compiler or linker).
+SCons construction environments have an env.
+MergeFlags method that merges values from a passed-in argument into the construction environment If the argument is a dictionary, MergeFlags treats each value in the dictionary as a list of options such as one might pass to a command (such as a compiler or linker).
 MergeFlags will not duplicate an option if it already exists in the construction environment variable.
+If the argument is a string, MergeFlags calls the env.ParseFlags method to burst it out into a dictionary first, then acts on the result.

-MergeFlags tries to be intelligent about merging options.
+MergeFlags tries to be intelligent about merging options, knowing that different construction variables may have different needs.
 When merging options to any variable whose name ends in PATH, MergeFlags keeps the leftmost occurrence of the option, because in typical lists of directory paths, the first occurrence "wins."
 When merging options to any other variable name, MergeFlags keeps the rightmost occurrence of the option, because in a list of typical command-line options, the last occurrence "wins."

 '''

 env = Environment()

-env.Append(CCFLAGS = '-option -03 -01')
+env.Append(CCFLAGS='-option -03 -01')

-flags = { 'CCFLAGS' : '-whatever -03' }
+flags = {'CCFLAGS': '-whatever -03'}

 env.MergeFlags(flags)

 print(env['CCFLAGS'])

 '''